Loneliness and Having Solitude

 Our modern society – movies, TV, magazines, advertisements and online memes – tell us it’s a negative to be alone.
 We’re constantly being bombarded by things telling us how we need to be in a relationship or “with company”.
 Let’s explore the difference between solitude & being lonely.

-Part of the result from this misleading campaign is millions of bad relationships and a lot of unneeded stress and heartache.
+Part of the result of this misleading campaign is millions of bad relationships and a lot of unneeded stress and heartache.
 This same social push also has given us the myth of solitude being negative.

 I need to make it clear that I’m not saying people should avoid relationships or become hermits!
 I’m saying we must perfect solitude and not feel the pressure from outside influences or within to “be with someone”.
-There’s a major difference between spending time alone and feeling lonely.
+There’s a significant difference between spending time alone and feeling lonely.

 The Difference Between Solitude & Being Lonely

 Aside from one being a time of growth & the other a condition, the difference between solitude and being lonely is huge.
-A person can turn those lonely times into wonderful moments they look forward to, where rejuvenation, creativity and even adventure await!
+A person can turn those lonely times into beautiful moments they look forward to, where rejuvenation, creativity and even adventure await!